First steps

 kubectl apply -f opa.yaml

-This will create an OPA cluster.
+This creates an OPA cluster.
 The operator deploys a DaemonSet, which means that an OPA Pod is deployed on every Node of the cluster.
-This reduces network traffic and improves latency for decision requests, since every other Pod making decision requests will only have to make its request to another port on the same Node.
+This reduces network traffic and improves latency for decision requests, since every other Pod making decision requests only has to make its request to another port on the same Node.

 Deploy a policy rule